Skip to contents

 license = 'License Creative Commons Attribution-ShareAlike 4.0',

-In addition to the category name in the category parameter, we define the copyright and license parameters that will appear between comments in the xml file associated with each question, as can be seen below.
+In addition to the category name in the category parameter, we define the copyright, license and author parameters that will appear between comments in the XML file associated with each question, as can be seen below.

 <?xml version="1.0" encoding="UTF-8"?>